zalando/riptide/README.md

 - full access to the underlying HTTP client
 - encourages to write more resilient clients, by forcing you to consider
   - fallbacks
-  - content negotiation and versioning
+  - content negotiation
   - robust error handling
 - elegant syntax
 - type-safe
+- asynchronous by default
+- bulkhead pattern through isolated thread and connection pools

 ## Origin

-Most modern clients try to adapt HTTP to single-dispatch paradigm like shown in the following example.
+Most modern clients try to adapt HTTP to a single-return paradigm as shown in the following example.
 Even though this may be perfectly suitable for most applications it takes away a lot of the power that comes with HTTP.
 It's not easy to support multiple different return values, i.e. distinct happy cases.
 Access to response headers or manual content negotiation are also harder to do.